 Dielectric Barrier Discharge (DBD) is a discharge that occurs when an AC voltage is applied to one or both of the electrodes made of two metal plates and covered with an insulator.
-The insulator works in the same way as a capacitor.
-For this reason, insulators are also called dielectrics.
+The insulating material functions as a capacitor, storing electrical charge.
+This insulating material is referred to as a dielectric.
 Glass, alumina, and polymer films are used as dielectric materials.
 It is also possible to use water or electrolyte solutions as dielectrics.

 In a dielectric barrier discharge, excessive and rapid discharge is suppressed by the insulator, resulting in a discharge that does not produce an arc (spark).
 This is why it is also called silent discharge.
-During the discharge, a purplish light-like plasma can be observed in the discharge area.
+During the discharge, a purplish glow, which is the plasma, can be observed in the discharge area.

-Dielectric barrier discharge is used in ozone generators, plasma displays, dielectric barrier discharge excimer lamps, and to decompose harmful exhaust gases such as NOx and SOx.
+Applications of DBD include ozone generators, plasma displays, excimer lamps, and the decomposition of harmful exhaust gases like NOx and SOx.
 Other technologies, such as the DBD-Plasma Actuator (DBD-PA), an actuator that controls the flow using a dielectric barrier discharge, are also being researched and developed.

 -